mrueda/beacon2-ri-tools/utils/bff_browser/README.md

 ![BFF Genomic Variations Browser](static/images/snapshot-BFF-genomic-variations-browser.png)

-This tool is designed to facilitate the analysis of variants with a **HIGH** impact annotation, offering a convenient and targeted exploration method.
+This tool is designed to facilitate the analysis of variations with a **HIGH** impact annotation, offering a convenient and targeted exploration method.

 ### Preparing the Files
 To generate the necessary files, update your parameters file when **processing your VCF** using the following command: